benlubas/.dotfiles/nvim/README.md

 # Ben-vim

-Haha, get it ... get it ? ... hey! come back!
+Haha, get it ... get it?

 ---

 Welcome to my neovim setup.
-The `main` branch is for me, the `stable` branch is for people that want to try this out, but this isn't really intended for other people to use as is, it's more something that you can look through and take ideas from.
+This isn't really intended for other people to use, it's more something that you can look through and take ideas from.

 ## Theme and Visual Elements